Michelle Rabalais, President

 Greg LaCour, Vice President

 Greg’s roots run seven generations deep into the history of Pointe Coupee, though he and Mindy have only been residents of The Parish since 2018.
 Son of Paul Lieux and Faye Glynn Mounger LaCour, he spent the holidays and much family time at Glynnwood.
-Born in Lake Charles, his formative years were in Houma, then at LSU studying Architecture and courting Mindy, marrying in 1983.
+Born in Lake Charles, his formative years were in Houma, then at LSU studying Architecture and courting Mindy, and marrying in 1983.
 There was a 36 year career, mostly in Houston.
 In 2018 his Alma Mater (and False River) called him back as the Director of Campus Planning and to live in their retirement home in Oscar (designed by their favorite architect.)
 They have two kids and two grandkids, all in Texas.